hiremaga/spike-vagrant-osx/README.md

     Take note of the checksum of the generated image and its full path from the output of this command, you'll need this in a moment.

-1. Edit the Packer template for the `packer/template.json`
+1. Edit the Packer template [packer/template.json](https://github.com/timsutton/osx-vm-templates/blob/master/packer/template.json)

-    1. Edit the checksum so it matches the image generated earlier
+    1. Change [iso_checksum](https://github.com/timsutton/osx-vm-templates/blob/master/packer/template.json#L8) to the checksum of the image generated earlier
-    1. Edit the absolute path to the image generated earlier, keeping the `file:///` prefix in the example
+    1. Change [iso_url](https://github.com/timsutton/osx-vm-templates/blob/master/packer/template.json#L9) to the absolute path of the image generated earlier, keep the `file:///` prefix.
-    1. Remove the `chef-omnibus.sh` and `puppet.sh` scripts from the list `provisioners`
+    1. Remove the `chef-omnibus.sh` and `puppet.sh` scripts from the list of [provisioners](https://github.com/timsutton/osx-vm-templates/blob/master/packer/template.json#L35)
     1. Don't forget to save the file!

 1. Create a new box with Packer